90 parliamentarians demand action over the blocked retirement savings of those who have fled Hong Kong

 They urge the Government to issue guidance to all UK-based financial institutions regarding the use of British National Overseas (BNO) passports as valid documents, and request that they undertake an official review of the number of Hong Kongers in the UK who have been impacted by this change.

-They also press UK trustees of the MPF, which includes HSBC, to give Hong Kongers under the BNO Visa immediate access to their pension savings.
+They also press UK trustees of the MPF, which includes HSBC, to give Hong Kongers under the BNO visa immediate access to their retirement savings.

 “Given that this retaliatory action is not only targeted at vulnerable political refugees who have fled an ongoing human rights crackdown, but at the UK Government, we urge you to issue guidance to all UK-based financial institutions regarding the use of British National Overseas passports as valid documents.”